adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_7_Primer.md

 Remember, when they fail, `ASSERT_*` yields a fatal failure and returns from the current function, while `EXPECT_*` yields a nonfatal failure, allowing the function to continue running.
-In either case, an assertion failure means its containing test fails.
+In either case, an assertion failure means its containing out fails.

 _Availability_: Linux, Windows, Mac.